Lemon Poppy Seed Muffins (No Yogurt + w/ Oat Flour)

 - Add the lemon zest and poppy seeds, stirring until just combined.

-- Fill each section of a 12-section muffin tin with roughly ¼ cup batter, then bake for 15-20 minutes, or until the edges begin to pull away from the sides and a toothpick comes out clean.
+- Fill each section of a 12-section muffin tin with roughly ¼ cup of batter, then bake for 15-20 minutes, or until the edges begin to pull away from the sides and a toothpick comes out clean.

 - Allow to cool in the pan for 5 minutes, then cool the rest on a cooling rack.